Fancy Fare: The Best Fine Dining in Adelaide

 Fishbank Restaurant

-Serving up some of the freshest seafood from across Australia, Fishbank Restaurant is the perfect place to splash out for a special occasion.
-The contemporary, opulent décor compliments the venue’s open space and high ceilings, matched equally by the quality of the food and award-winning wine list.
-Fishbank's menu features premium grade seafood, from freshly shucked oysters, sashimi and caviar from the raw bar to moreish prawn toast, grilled silver whiting and southern rock lobster.
-Make sure you flick through the 40-page drinks menu for a wide selection of wine recommendations curated by the house sommelier.
+Serving the freshest seafood from across Australia, Fishbank Restaurant is the perfect place to splash out for a special occasion.
+The contemporary, opulent décor complements the venue’s open space and high ceilings, matched by the quality food and award-winning wine list.
+Fishbank’s menu features premium grade seafood, from freshly shucked oysters, sashimi and caviar from the raw bar to moreish prawn toast, grilled silver whiting and southern rock lobster.
+Take your time as you flick through the 40-page drinks menu to discover the selection of wine recommendations curated by the house sommelier.

 Ground Level, 2 King William Street, Adelaide